 I did litter box duty for many cats for several years, so allow me to share with you what I have learned about how to choose litter that will make your cat happy.

-To your cat’s way of thinking, few things in life are more important than the litter they use every day.
+Few things in life are more important to a cat than the litter they use every day.

 Cats have a strong instinct to urinate and poop on sand or loose soil, then cover it up.
 By giving them a place to do this, we can go a long way towards making them happy.